SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/sensor/index.md

 ### batch_list

-List tracker sensors binded to trackers with specified identificators (parameter `trackers`).
+List tracker sensors bound to trackers with specified identificators (parameter `trackers`).

 There exist a similar method for working with a single tracker - [list](#list).